lit/lit.dev/packages/lit-dev-content/site/docs/components/lifecycle.md

 Lit initiates the first element update cycle after the element is connected.
 In preparation for rendering, Lit also ensures the `renderRoot` (typically, its `shadowRoot`) is created.

-Note, component updates proceed only when the component is connected.
-They are paused when the component is disconnected.
-When the components is reconnected, any changes made while it was disconnected are applied.
+Once an element has connected to the document at least once, component updates will proceed regardless of the connection state of the element.

 #### Use cases